guigrpa/docx-templates/docs/templates/README.md

 ## Browser usage

+You can use docx-templates in the browser (yay!).
+Make sure, however, to shim the vm package (due to *this*) in your Browserify config ([example](./packages/example-webpack/webpackConfig.js)) or webpack config ([example](./packages/example-browserify/package.json)).

-When using docx-templates in the browser, you cannot provide the template as a path: you have to provide the template contents as a buffer.
+Instead of providing the template as a path, pass its contents to docx-templates as a buffer.
 For example, get a File object with:

 ```html
 <input type="file">